linux-rdma/rdma-core/doc/rst/perfquery.8.in.rst

 octets divided by 4 rather than just octets.

 Note: Inputting a port of 255 indicates an operation be performed on all ports.

+Note: For PortCounters, ExtendedCounters, and resets, multiple ports can be specified by either a comma separated list or a port range.
+See examples below.

 OPTIONS